Great Outdoors Getaway

 Korean Bell Garden

 Fairfax County is home to the only public, traditional Korean Bell Garden pavilion in the Western Hemisphere at Meadowlark Botanical Gardens.
-Explore 95 acres of ornamental and native plant gardens, take in views of the Piedmont Hills, and learn about different local flora and fauna at this beloved garden.
+Explore 95 acres of ornamental and native plant gardens, take in views of the Piedmont Hills, and learn about different local flora, like Virginia Bluebells, at this beloved garden.

 Trails of Wolf Trap National Park for the Performing Arts

 Wolf Trap National Park for the Performing Arts is a majestic natural setting for several performances across all genres every summer.
-Although the performing venues are closed, you can experience the hiking trails autonomously or at the educational guided hikes on the first Sunday of every month.
+Enjoy live shows at the performing venues at Wolf Trap or experience the hiking trails with an educational guided hike on the first Sunday of every month.
 Select walks will focus on different topics: history, biodiversity, wild flower and woodland shade gardens, birds, and general flora and fauna.

 Elizabeth Hartwell Mason Neck National Wildlife Refuge